 The accounts system will need to be running on 'Level 2: Advanced Level Functionality'.
 Go to customer details, and you'll see the 'Proforma/Adv/Est/Saved' tab to the right hand side of the form, about half way down.
 Click on that, and then click on the 'Estimates' tab.
 You create an estimate in the same way as a normal sales invoice (the forms look very much alike).
 However, when the estimate is completed it is saved, but not posted into the accounts system.
 If your customer accepts the estimate, you can bring up the details and click a button to convert it to a proper sales invoice.Is there any way that I can get a summary of balances outstanding per period, eg. due 30 days, 60 days, and so on, at the bottom of the statement?

-If you click on 'Setup' option on the top menu bar, goto 'Sales Ledger' (or it may be called 'Customers' or 'A/c.
-Receivable depending on how your accounts system is setup), and then select 'Defaults and Variables'.
+If you click on 'Setup' option on the top menu bar, go to 'Sales Ledger' (or it may be called 'Customers' or 'A/c.
+Receivable depending on how your accounts system is setup), and then select 'Settings'.
 Just click on the OK button on the warning message that comes up.

 The first input line on this form allows you to select different statement formats.
 The last format 'Use with A4 plain paper, aged debt' will provide the aged balances you require on your statements.
 Only draw back is that it is for plain paper only.